 Oral Conscious Sedation

 The dentists at Mitten Kids Dentistry are dedicated to helping patients overcome their fear of the dentist so they can get the pediatric dental treatment they need.
-If you are interested in learning more about sedation dentistry for children, be sure to call our pediatric dentist in Grand Rapids at 616.942.9840.
+If you are interested in learning more about sedation dentistry for children, be sure to call our pediatric dentists in Grand Rapids at 616.942.9840.